← All articles

 There's a version of nutrition tracking that makes people feel bad about themselves.
 It counts every gram, flags every miss, treats every deviation as a problem to solve.
 It works for some people, for a while.
 Then life happens and they stop.

-The Protocol is built around a different idea: consistency beats perfection.
-Not as a motivational poster on your wall, but as an actual system mechanic.
+I built The Protocol around a different idea: consistency beats perfection.
+Not as a motivational poster, but as an actual system mechanic.
 The 70% rule means your progress isn't fragile.
 A bad day is a bad day, not a crisis.
 A bad week is absorbable.
-A bad month slows you down but doesn't erase what you've built.

 That's not lowering the bar.
 That's building a bar you can actually clear, month after month, for the long haul.
 Which is the only time frame that matters for nutrition anyway.